 The LLM Laws course offers a flexible approach to postgraduate study, where you can tailor the programme to suit your specific needs and career aspirations.
-You can choose to study the core LLM Laws, or specialise through pathways in Civil and Human Rights, Criminal Justice and International Commercial Law.

 The LLM Laws is suitable for individuals already working in the legal sector, as well as those looking to increase their knowledge in this area.
 Outside of term time you will have the opportunity to volunteer in the University’s Legal Advice Clinic.
 There you will have the chance to put the knowledge and skills you have gained on the course into practice.
 The Clinic will allow you to engage directly with the legal profession, and work with a number of reputable law firms.

 The LLM Laws degree structure allows you to choose three modules from the following:

 All students will also study the core modules Law of Obligation, Frameworks of International and European Law and Research methods.
 Finally, students will complete a written dissertation which is submitted at the end of September in the year following entry onto the degree.

 There are plenty of reasons why you should consider studying law at the University of South Wales.
 From first-rate facilities to opportunities for you to put your knowledge into practice and the possibility to work at our Legal Advice Clinic providing advice, delivering client care and engaging with the profession.